-The Transit Asset Management (TAM) Performance targets adopted by the Transportation Policy Board on November 30th, 2017 are details in Fig ##.
+The Transit Asset Management (TAM) Performance targets adopted by the Transportation Policy Board on November 30th, 2017 are detailed in Figure 1.
 Newer targets are detailed in 2018 TAM Plans released by Santa Fe Trails, and the NMDOT regarding NCRTD.
 These documents can be found at https://santafempo.org/plans/public-transit-master-plan/.